The Clear Edge

 The Executive Summary

-Founders at $40K–$60K/month quietly cap out at $47K–$55K by adding more hours instead of leverage; using a simple revenue multiplier roadmap turns the same 58–61 hours into $70K–$85K without burnout.
+Founders at $40K–$60K/month quietly cap out at $47K–$55K by adding more hours instead of leverage; this Revenue Multiplier roadmap turns the same 58–61 hours into $70K–$85K without burnout.

-What changes if you apply it: Revenue climbs from $47K–$55K → $70K–$85K+, high-leverage hours jump from 6 → 18+, low-leverage hours drop from 20 → 4, and you stack an extra $204,000 over 12 months without increasing weekly hours.
+• What changes if you apply it: Revenue moves from $47K–$55K → $70K–$85K+, high-leverage hours jump from 6 → 18+, low-leverage hours fall from 20 → 4, and you stack an extra $204,000 over 12 months without adding weekly hours.

-Time to implement: Expect 15–20 hours of build spread over 4–6 weeks, with the first 10–25 hours freed inside 60–90 days and full revenue multiplication visible by 90–120 days.
+• Time to implement: Invest 15–20 hours of build over 4–6 weeks to free 10–25 hours inside 60–90 days, with full revenue multiplication visible by 90–120 days.

 Written by Nour Boustani for $40K–$60K/month founders who want $70K–$85K income from the same hours without burning out, stalling at $47K plateaus, or rebuilding everything from scratch for every client.

-Why Revenue Plateaus at $47K
+Why Revenue Plateaus at $47K for $40K–$60K Service Founders Working 55–61 Hours

-Three weeks ago, I talked to a coach making $47,000/month from 19 clients at $2,470 each.
-Working 61 hours per week.
-Revenue hadn’t moved in 7 months despite adding three new clients during that period.
+Three weeks ago, I talked to a coach at those exact numbers, whose revenue hadn’t moved in 7 months despite adding three new clients in that time.

 “I’m maxed out,” she said.
 “Every client gets my full attention.
 I can’t add more hours, and I can’t compromise quality.”

-The math told a different story.
+But the math told a different story.

-I asked her to track for 1 week: which activities produced revenue and which consumed time without a proportional return?
+I asked her to track for 1 week which activities produced revenue and which consumed time without a proportional return.

 Here’s what we found: